thomasneirynck/RTree2d/README.md

 ## Installation

-The RTree is available as AMD package or node package.
+The RTree is available as an AMD package or a node package.

+### Bower / AMD

 ### Node

-todo

-### Bower / AMD

-todo
+doc todo

 ## Demo